 There’s an unexpected upside to choking together — social bonding.

 Nothing bridges workplace cold wars like the collective coughing of colleagues.
 Forget politics or cricket; air is the new small talk.
 “How’s your kid’s asthma?”
 “Still alive, thank God.”
 “Mine too.”
 Suddenly, empathy is back in fashion.
 We no longer share meals; we share medical bills.
 Delhiites have turned illness into intimacy, turning AQI charts into conversation starters.
-In a strange way, the pollution didn’t divide us.
+Strangely, the pollution didn’t divide us.
 It made us relatable.

 You Always Wanted to Smoke, and Now You Can Without Touching a Cigarette